mrcruz/autoarr/README.md

 ### Future

+- [x] Retrieve downloads from idle storage
+- [x] Remove downloads if they meet specific properties
+- [x] Move downloads to idle pool
+- [ ] Remove downloads once they fill up the active pool
-* More complex priority options
+- [ ] More complex priority options
-* Support other torrent clients
+- [ ] Support other torrent clients
-* Auto manage idle pool
+- [ ] Auto manage idle pool
-* Support more use cases
+- [ ] Support more use cases